 Option: Day 3 Burgos

 If you travel from Madrid to Bilbao, you will pass this small and very underrated treasure: Burgos.
 If you have the chance, you should take a break to discover this medieval city in northern Spain.
-The most famous sight of the city is its impressive cathedral which is said to be one of the most beautiful cathedrals of the whole country.

 Things you shouldn’t miss in Burgos